jarulsamy/myro/readme.md

 # Myro

-Myro is a library used to interface with various robots including the Scribbler and Scribbler 2.
+Myro is a library used to interface with the Scribbler and Scribbler 2 robots.

 Disclaimer: This package was formally only supported by Python &lt;= 2.7.
-Now, some portions, mostly related to Scribbler and Scribbler 2, are compatible with Python 3.7+.
+Now, some portions, mostly related to Scribbler and Scribbler 2, are compatible with **Python 3.6+**.

 ## Getting Started